influxdata/ifql/docs/SPEC.md

 * `column` string
     column specifies a which column to use when selecting.
-* `timeValue` string
-    timeValue specifies which time value to use on the selected record.
-    The value must be the label of a column that exists on the input table.

 [IMPL#294](https://github.com/influxdata/ifql/issues/294) Remove concept of Kind from table columns